hapax/hapax.github.io/assets/mindjam.md

 teach us important lessons, or "create character".
-More generally, the ability to deliberate, to explore, to make mistakes, that is, to act with creative self-regard and "procreative will", is the source of human meaning rather than the counterfactual ability to choose $B$.
+More generally, the ability to deliberate, to explore, to make mistakes, that is, to act with creative self-regard and "procreative will", is the source of human meaning, not the counterfactual ability to choose $B$.
 <!-- This has nothing to do with free will unless you
 are the morbidly intellectual type and think about it too hard. -->